AryanK1511/10-Days-of-Arduino/README.md

 # 10 Days of Arduino

-This is a collection of everything I learned when I started using Arduino and exploring its capabilities.
+A collection of everything I learned when I started using Arduino and exploring its capabilities.
 I embarked on a 10-day challenge to learn something Arduino-related each day.
 The main goal was to complete all the projects in the Arduino Projects Book that came with the Arduino Starter Pack.

 <div align="center">
 	<img src="./assets/book.JPG">